epinark/My-IP/README.md

 # What is my IP?
-It is a small one-page application that provides the user with information about their current IP address, location, and some additional details about their country.
+A small one-page React application that provides the user with information about their current IP address, location, and some additional details about their country.

 ## Features